-Prohibition on repricings: The 2016 Plan prohibits the repricing of options or stock appreciation rights, the cancellation and replacement of stock options or stock appreciation rights with a grant with a lower exercise price, or a cash buyout of an underwater option or stock appreciation right (except as permitted in a change in control or in the case of a corporate transaction as described in the section titled "Changes in Capitalization" below).
+Prohibition on repricings: The 2016 Plan prohibits the reducing the exercise price in effect for outstanding options or stock appreciation rights, the cancellation and replacement of stock options or stock appreciation rights with a grant with a lower exercise price, or a cash buyout of an underwater option or stock appreciation right (except as permitted in a change in control or in the case of an adjustment event as described in the section titled "Changes in Capitalization" below).

-No evergreen authorization: The 2016 Plan does not have an evergreen provision, which would have permitted an increase in the share pool without further stockholder approval.
+No evergreen authorization: The 2016 Plan does not have an evergreen provision, which normally permits an automatic annual increase in the share pool without further stockholder approval.